arnav123098/sonoro/README.md

 ## Installation (ps: it's not completed and i'm lazy so i'm not setting up serving web ui from python anytime too soon!)
 Make sure you have git and bun installed.

+For the music player tool, you need mpv installed at C:\Program Files\MPV Player\mpv.exe

 Clone the repo
 ```
   git clone https://github.com/arnav123098/sonoro project